 Gregory H. Koger is a partner in Holland & Knight's Washington, D.C. office.
 Mr. Koger focuses his practice on the areas of construction law, government contracts and commercial litigation.
 He represents owners, contractors, subcontractors and engineers in disputes involving complex claims and defenses, as well as advises clients on general regulatory and compliance matters.

 Mr. Koger represents national and international clients in various dispute settings ranging from traditional two party disputes through complex multi-party litigation in various state courts, federal district courts and other forums.
 His experience encompasses all aspects of litigation, including trials, arbitrations, mediations and administrative appeals involving delays, inefficiencies, differing site conditions, defective work and terminations.
 He has represented clients involved in disputes concerning power and energy projects, infrastructure projects, large commercial office buildings and multi-family residential projects.

 In the area of public contracts, Mr. Koger routinely advises clients on a variety of issues concerning federal, state and local government contracts.
 This includes initiating and defending claims, bid protests and other recovery actions before the General Accountability Office (GAO), the United States Court of Federal Claims and various administrative boards.
 Mr. Koger further counsels clients on compliance issues, audit requirements and other federal regulatory matters.

 Prior to entering private practice, Mr. Koger served as a judicial law clerk for the Honorable Durke G. Thompson of the Sixth Judicial Circuit of Maryland.
-Before entering law school, Mr. Koger was a sworn law enforcement officer with the United States Capitol Police, in Washington, D.C., and received two letters of commendation for actions while on duty.
+Before entering law school, Mr. Koger was a sworn law enforcement officer with the United States Capitol Police in Washington, D.C., and received two letters of commendation for actions while on duty.